GToritto/AI-Resume-Job-Matcher/README.md

 🤖 AI Resume Job Matcher

 A free job matching assistant powered by AI sentence embeddings.
-Upload your resume (PDF or DOCX), set a similarity threshold, and it find job listings that match your skills.
+Upload resume file, set a similarity threshold, and it finds job listings that match the skills.

 ![screenshot](screenshots/gui.png)